alexfishy12/audio_to_midi_transcriber/README.md

     - `virtualenv [ENVIRONMENT_NAME]`
     - Windows: `.\[ENVIRONMENT_NAME]\Scripts\activate` || Unix/Mac: `source [ENVIRONMENT_NAME]/bin/activate`
 4. Install dependencies: `pip install requirements.txt`

+## Usage (using Docker)
+1. Run a docker container of the built image: `docker run -p 8000:8000 [IMAGE_TAG]`
+2. Use a local hosting tool like XAMPP or NGINX to host a web server and run the webpage in a browser

+## Usage (using virtualenv)
-5. Run python backend: `python src/app.py`
+1. Run python backend: `python src/app.py`
-6. Use a local hosting tool like XAMPP or NGINX to host a web server and run the webpage in a browser
+2. Use a local hosting tool like XAMPP or NGINX to host a web server and run the webpage in a browser

-## Usage
-*Guide on how to use the project, include example commands or scripts.*

 ## Code Examples
 *Show small, but significant snippets of code from your project.*